Hepatitis C Virus (HCV) Quantitative Real-time RT-PCR

 Ship Monday through Friday.
 Friday shipments must be labeled for Saturday delivery.
 All specimens must be labeled with patient's name and collection date.
 A Viracor-IBT test requisition form must accompany each specimen.
 Multiple tests can be run on one specimen.
 Ship specimens FedEx Priority Overnight® to: Viracor-IBT Laboratories, 1001 NW Technology Dr, Lee's Summit, MO 64086

-Assay Range: 24 IU/mL to 1.3 x 108 IU/mL.
-HCV RNA detected below 24 IU/mL will be reported as "Detected: <24 IU/mL".
+NY approved.
+Assay Range: 12 IU/mL to 1.0 x 108 IU/mL.
+HCV RNA detected below 12 IU/mL will be reported as "<12 IU/mL".
 Reported in 2 formats: IU/mL and Log 10 IU/mL.
-Collect 4-5 mL whole blood in EDTA, ACD or PPT, centrifuge and transfer 2 mL plasma to a sterile, screw top tube (minimum volume 0.7 mL).
-If the specimen was collected in PPT, the entire tube can be shipped following centrifugation.
+Collect 4-5 mL whole blood in EDTA, ACD or PPT, centrifuge within 6 hours of draw and transfer 2 mL plasma to a sterile, screw top tube (minimum volume 0.7 mL).
+If the specimen was collected in PPT, the entire tube can be shipped frozen following centrifugation.
 If shipped ambient, separated plasma fraction must arrive within 24 hours of draw.
-If shipped frozen, specimen must arrive within 7 days.

 Specimens are approved for testing in New York only when indicated in the Specimen Information field above.